 He was preceded in death by his parents; five sisters - Maxine Taylor, Corliss Young, Hedy Hogan, Rosetta Offutt and June Powe; seven brothers - Wilbur Jr., Niles, Robert, Michael, Terry, Norman, Laverne Curry; a great-grandson - Ja'lyn; and his first wife - Beatrice.

 James was a lover of God and he wanted everyone to know how to reach Heaven.
 He created the “Ask Me” button to witness to people; showing them the road to salvation.
 He began his ministerial career at the early age of 22.
-He most recently served Mount Carmel Baptist Church in Canton, Illinois where he was called to minister twice; 1[phone redacted] and 1[phone redacted].
+He most recently served Mount Carmel Baptist Church in Canton, Illinois where he was called to minister twice; 1957-1967 and 1998-2017.
 He also served at Mount Olive Missionary Baptist Church, Champaign, IL.; from there, went on to become the Regional Coordinator of the Black Lay Ministry for Campus Crusade for Christ International, San Bernardino, CA.

 He was also a part of the Lincoln’s Challenge Program, ministering by way of outreach with Word Alive Fellowship, in Rantoul, Illinois; Star of Hope Baptist Church and Peoples Church, both in Peoria, Illinois; Reba Place Church in Evanston, Illinois; and the African American Mennonite Association, Elkhart, Indiana (with ministries in Jamaica and Africa).
 In addition to Mt.
 Carmel Baptist Church, he also served through his prison ministry, most recently, at Illinois River Correctional Center in Canton, Illinois.